mozman/ezdxf/docs/source/tools/acis.rst

 The :mod:`ezdxf.acis` module provides some :term:`ACIS` data management tools.
 The main goals of this support module are:

-    1. load and parse simple and known ACIS data structures
+    1. load and parse simple and known :term:`ACIS` data structures
-    2. create and export simple and known ACIS data structures (planned)
+    2. create and export simple and known :term:`ACIS` data structures (planned)

-It is NOT a goal to edit and export arbitrary existing ACIS structures.
+It is NOT a goal to edit and export arbitrary existing :term:`ACIS` structures.

     Don't even try it!